This post may contain affiliate links. Please see our disclosure policy.

 • Pumpkin – Stir in a spoonful for pumpkin spice oats.

-A jar of overnight oats on a baking sheet with a blue towel.
+A jar of overnight oats with cinnamon sticks on a baking sheet with a blue towel.

 Frequently Asked Questions